jona-sassenhagen/python_for_psychologists/README.md

-# Python for Psychologists
+﻿# Python for Psychologists

-This repo contains material for a series of seminars at the University of Frankfurt, Department of Psychology, on an introducing to Open and reproducible scientific programming for psychologists in Python.
-It holds
+This repo contains an introduction to Open and reproducible scientific programming for psychologists in Python.
+It stems from a series of seminars held at the University of Frankfurt, Department of Psychology, on an introducing .
+Materials include:

 - Class material: a series of notebooks, each corresponding to one in-class session, introducing material and providing exercises